Bangkok Boat Tour — Longtail Canals, River Cruises & Floating Markets

 Best forLocal experience, photographers, curious travellersRomantic evenings, first-time visitors, dining

-The Thonburi canals on Bangkok's west bank are what most people picture when they think of a bangkok canal tour — and they deliver exactly what you'd hope: a labyrinth of narrow waterways cutting through neighbourhoods that look nothing like the Bangkok visible from Sukhumvit Road.
+The Thonburi canals on the west bank are what most people picture when they think of a Bangkok canal tour, and they deliver it: narrow waterways cutting through neighbourhoods that look nothing like the Bangkok visible from Sukhumvit Road.

 Canal / Route AreaWhat You SeeTour DurationNotes